 Safeco vs. Amica

 Amica is an industry leader in customer satisfaction, winning J.D.
-Power’s second spot for claims satisfaction with a five out of five in 2018 (a tough feat, considering that the insurance industry is rife with complaints).
+Power’s second spot for claims satisfaction with a score of 907/1,000 in 2020 (a tough feat, considering that the insurance industry is rife with complaints).
 Safeco is on the lower end of the spectrum here, with a J.D.
-Power rating that’s barely considered average and an NAIC complaint ratio that is above the national median.
+Power rating that’s below average and an NAIC complaint ratio that is above the national median.
 Both have excellent coverage options and offer discounts, though Amica doesn’t offer ride-share coverage.
 If you are a ride-share driver (within the 13 states that Safeco offers the policy), we recommend going with Safeco, but if you want reliable customer service, Amica is one of the best choices out there.

 Safeco vs. Liberty Mutual